-A significant portion of the Organization's activities are supported by contributions from corporations, foundations and individuals.
+A portion of the Organization's activities are supported by contributions from corporations, foundations and individuals.
 Transfers of cash or other assets or settlement of liabilities that are both voluntary and nonreciprocal are recognized as contributions.
 Contributions may either be conditional or unconditional.
 A contribution is considered conditional when the donor imposes both a barrier and a right of return.
 Conditional contributions are recognized as revenue on the date all donor-imposed barriers are overcome or explicitly waived by the donor.
 Barriers may include specific and measurable outcomes, limitations on the performance of an activity and other stipulations related to the contribution.
 A donor has a right of return of any assets transferred or a right of release of its obligation to transfer any assets in the event the Organization fails to overcome one or more barriers.
 Assets received before the barrier is overcome are accounted for as refundable advances.
-There were no conditional contributions outstanding as of September 30, 2021 and 2020.
+As of September 30, 2022 and 2021, the Organization has approximately \$939,000 and \$550,000, respectively, of refundable advances.
+There were no conditional contributions outstanding as of September 30, 2022 and 2021.

 Unconditional contributions may or may not be subject to donor-imposed restrictions.
-Donor-imposed restrictions limit the use of the donated assets but are less specific than donor-imposed conditions.
+Donorimposed restrictions limit the use of the donated assets but are less specific than donor-imposed conditions.
 Contributions received and unconditional promises to give are measured at their fair values and are reported as an increase in net assets.
 The Organization reports gifts of cash and other assets as restricted support if they are received with donor stipulations about the use of the donated assets, or if they are designated as support for future periods.